geomarker-io/st_pm_hex/README.md

 - merge in all columns based on pm2.5 observations
 - retain `h3` for grid cell identifier
 - add in county fips for each geohash for merging NEI data
+- 1 station was removed because the centroid of its containing h3 grid cell was not located in Mexico (n = 280, 0.01% of the total PM2.5 observations)
 - include x and y coordinates (in epsg 5072) for geohashes
 - create year, day of year, and day of week columns
 - add indicator variable for major US holidays (new years, 4th july, TG, xmas, MLK, memorial)